We work with more than 300 partners to bring you better travel deals

 When is the best time to book flights to Iguassu Falls?

 Booking 44 days in advance of your planned departure date is, on average, the best time to get cheap flights to Iguassu Falls.
 The general trend is that the closer you book to the departure date, the more expensive your flight will be.

 Which day is cheapest to fly to Iguassu Falls?

 At the moment, Tuesday is the most economical day to take a flight to Iguassu Falls.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-Iguassu Falls flights can be made cheaper if you choose a flight at midday.
+Iguassu Falls flights can be made cheaper if you choose a flight in the morning.
 Booking a flight in the afternoon will likely mean higher prices.

 When Is the Best Time to Visit Iguassu Falls?